 And the same goes for presentations.
 There’s little difference.
 Yes, your panic attack when presenting in front of the Board of Directors might not be as significant a blunder as the England goalkeeper’s.
 But it’s significant to you…and, importantly, the Directors.

-There are three main tips for building your presentation confidence:
+There are three main tips for building your PowerPoint presentation confidence:

 Be confident.
 Just remind yourself that you have the ability to present, to address an audience.
 Remind yourself that you know the tasks you have set: thank your audience, introduce your presentation, outline your main presentation points, and conclude your presentation.
 Then, tell yourself that you know how to carry out these tasks.